 When I’m not teaching, coaching, or mentoring Agile practitioners, leaders, or coaches, I serve leadership teams as their team coach.
 This way I support the unlocking of major enterprise agility improvements as the leadership team journeys towards high performance.

 Over the years, I got to work with various companies across sectors (see below).
 The status quo is that only about 10% of teams are high-performing, leadership teams included.
 I am devoted to improving upon this as much as possible.

 My early attempts at effecting enterprise-level & large-scale pursuits of agility that didn’t include senior management teams were less effective.
 Since 2014, successively working more closely with senior leaders first has been integral in mitigating the issue.
 Most of this practice is centred around guiding senior management teams as teams to purposeful proficiency & performance in a world of increasing complexity.

 A few more bits of information about my background: Cultures around the globe fascinate me.
 I have run a couple of marathons so far.
 1% for the Planet is a global network for healthy planet activists that I’m a proud member of.
 With my wife & baby-boy, we currently live in Porto, Portugal.

 For a complete professional background and formal education overview, check out my LinkedIn Profile.

 Proudly partnered with …

-The scope of my partnership with these leading "boutique"-sized and vastly experienced companies of people covers teaching and client work.
-The client names and initiative details are protected by confidentiality provisions.
+The scope of my partnership with these leading “boutique”-sized and vastly experienced companies of people covers teaching and client work.
+Confidentiality provisions protect the client names and initiative details.

 ‘Facilitating Exceptional Remote Learning’ with Judy Rees